awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-aws-copilot-cli.md

-# Getting started with AWS Copilot by deploying an Amazon ECS application<a name="getting-started-aws-copilot-cli"></a>
+# Getting started with Amazon ECS using AWS Copilot<a name="getting-started-aws-copilot-cli"></a>

-Learn how to deploy an Amazon ECS application using AWS Copilot\.
+Get started with Amazon ECS using AWS Copilot by deploying an Amazon ECS application\.

 ## Prerequisites<a name="getting-started-aws-copilot-cli-prerequisites"></a>